 Tamarind and Honey Glazed Ham

-Sour and sweet come together in this baked honey glazed ham recipe, which doesn't need you to boil the ham first
+Sour and sweet come together in this honey-glazed roasted ham recipe, which doesn't need boiling first

 - 3.5kg ham on the bone, pre-soaked for at least 2 hours

 - 3 star anise